m-kafaiekhou/Group2Project/README.md

         self.assertAlmostEqual(response.json(), expected_data)
     ```

-Which tests the sale by time of day chart data between to dates. start date and end date...
+Which tests the sale by time of day chart data between two dates. start date and end date...

 coverage: a testing tool for django which tests the test files and returns reporsts in html, or on terminal.